yupeshekhonov/addresses_docs/docs.md

 #### addressToId

-The method gets a collection Id by its address.
-Returns an Id if an address is correct, and throws the error if this is not so.
+The method gets a collection id by its address.
+Returns an id if an address is correct, and throws the error if this is not so.

 ``` ts
 addressToId: (address: string) => number | null